-– is an artistic exploration of the incandescent light bulb, from its birth 130 years ago to its impending extinction.
+– – an artistic exploration of the incandescent light bulb, from its birth 130 years ago to its impending extinction.

-In 2010 the incandescent light bulb became the first to fall in the politicization of energy efficiency and ‘the war on global warming’.
-After its short 130 years of existence, the incandescent bulb was no longer tolerated within Europe, Canada, and soon the United States.
+In 2010 the incandescent light bulb became the first to fall in the advent of energy efficiency.
+After its short 130 years of existence, the incandescent bulb is no longer sustainable.

-The interactive installation consists of 100, 100watt light-bulbs forming a giant pulsating creature.
+SDNA created an interactive installation consisting of one hundred 100 watt light-bulbs forming a giant pulsating creature.
 The creature attempts to defend a fragile cargo at its heart by emitting sequences of light in response to the visitors movement.
-If provoked a dramatic event unfolds and the moment is captured and then projected onto the walls in a sequence with those previously recorded.
+If provoked, a light bulb falls and shatters, and the moment is captured, then projected onto the walls in a sequence with those previously recorded.

 Incandescent was presented at the Athenaeum – where in 1846, Sir Joseph Wilson Swan was inspired him to invent the light-bulb as part of AV Festival 2010 in Sunderland